Veterans of every generation find their stride in adaptive sports

 The National Disabled Veterans Winter Sports Clinic is the world leader in rehabilitation for profoundly disabled Veterans from across the country.
 Veterans with TBIs, spinal cord injuries, visual impairments, amputations, multiple sclerosis, and other severe disabilities are challenged to overcome perceived limitations through adaptive skiing, sled hockey, scuba diving, rock wall climbing, education and other activities.
 It is the largest rehabilitative event of its kind in the world.

-Veterans interested in participating in the 2027 National Disabled Veterans Winter Sports Clinic can review qualifications and applications at www.wintersportsclinic.org.
+Veterans interested in participating in the 2027 National Disabled Veterans Winter Sports Clinic can review qualifications and applications at wintersportsclinic.org.

 |Date Taken: